terrybrashaw/Wrest/Gameplay.md

  - Jumping

 Advanced movement:
-- **Bunny Hopping** - While mid-air, landing on a down-angled slope and jumping again within ~50ms of landing will increase velocity.
+- **Circle Jumping** - Works similar to Reflex's Circle Jump.

 Movement mechanics:
-- You can only run forward.
+- You can only run forward; you cannot run while sidestrafing.
+- There is air-control.
 - Moving while crouching is completely silent; produces no footstep noise.
 - Crouching while mid-air pulls your legs up while your upper-body and head are kept in the same position.
 This detail is important because:
     - It allows you to *crouch-jump* onto high places.